 More About Ginger

-Wikipedia advises: Ginger is a flowering plant whose rhizome, ginger root or simply ginger, is widely used as a spice or a folk medicine.
-It is a herbaceous perennial which grows annual pseudostems about a meter tall bearing narrow leaf blades.
+Ginger is a flowering plant and the root is widely used as a spice or a folk medicine.

 |Vitamin A||0%||Vitamin C||8%|